arashnm80/arashnm80.github.io/quotes.md

 > A real loser is someone who's so afraid of not winning he doesn't even try.

 > If I'm not failing I'm not operating at the edge. if I'm not operating at the edge, I'm not learning as much as I can.

+> never trust a founder that doesn't use his own product

 > The first principle is that I must not fool myself, and I'm the easiest person to fool.